Genetic variants are associated with familial chylomicronemia syndrome (FCS)41

 Genetic testing may aid in diagnosing FCS

-For those presenting with the clinical characteristics of FCS, multigene panels search for functional mutations in the genes essential to LPL function.4 Confirming diagnosis with such a test may aid in recommendations for lifestyle and diet changes as well as referrals to specialists such as a lipidologist.4
+For those presenting with the clinical characteristics of FCS, multigene panels search for functional mutations in the genes essential to LPL function.4 Using such tests to support the clinical diagnosis can increase the confidence of recommendations for lifestyle and diet changes as well as referrals to specialists such as a lipid specialist.4

 Sponsored by Ionis Pharmaceuticals, the FCS Genetic Testing program from Prevention Genetics is available to certain qualifying patients who have: